JMac8132/CrabGameTagModOld/README.md

 Inject at the main menu and don't close the console window that opens after injection(It will close the game)

-The console window is where the messages will show up when you toggle things off and on
+The console window is where you will be able to see when you toggle things off and on

 Keybinds: